 Poles come in different lengths (sometimes up to 18 meters) and some are incredibly durable.
 The first and foremost factor is the way how you present the bait — you can allow the float still, move left and right, up and down, with varying speeds — it is up to the angler’s control.
 It also provides a level of accuracy because since the bait is meant to attract fish under the tip of the pole, the hook is placed much steadily around a small concentrated area of the feed.

 The more tapered and elastic end of the pole provides something for the fish to fight or struggle.
 That fact and the ultra-lightness of the rig which the fish is trying to catch make the fish to eventually tire out.

-A spin casting or spin fishing is another method is where a bait (particularly a spinnerbait) is cast in freshwater.
-A spinnerbait is a lure which has a metal “wing” which spins when it is in motion.
-The movement provides the spinnerbait varying degrees of glare which might attract the fish.
+A spin casting or spin fishing is another method is where bait (particularly spinner bait) is cast in freshwater.
+Spinner bait is a lure which has a metal “wing” which spins when it is in motion.
+The movement provides the spinner bait varying degrees of glare which might attract the fish.

 Tenkara is a Japanese angling technique which involves the use of a hackle fly (called “kebari”) for catching mountain stream trouts.

 It involves the use of pulling a net (a trawl) through the water to catch fish.
 Trolling or trawling is usually done by anglers on boats (who ride on boats that run on quiet-sounding motors, so that the fish won’t be alerted).
-However, it can also be done from the bridge, pier, or along the banks of the water.
+However, it can also be done from the bridge, pier, or along the banks of the water using trolling rods.

 This is a multi-purpose fishing net that can be used in saltwater and freshwater with sea fishing, stream fishing, river, lake and boat fishing.
 The net is knotted with nylon; therefore it is slightly stiff but highly durable and solid.
 Since it is light in weight, you can easily carry it around and store it.
 An add-on with this fishing landing net is its multiple depths and sizes so fishermen can choose as per their need.